mengxueHou/mengxue.io/content/authors/admin/_index.md

  **P.S.
 Pronounciation of my first name is "mengshway".
 You can also call me Meng.**

 **Prospective Students & Postdoc:** I will start as tenure-track assistant professor at EE department, University of Notre Dame at 2023 fall.
-I am actively looking for talented graduate and undergrad students and postdoc fellows interested in **robotics, control & learning**.
+I am actively looking for talented graduate/undergrad students & postdoc fellows interested in **robotics, control & learning**.
 Send me an email if you are interested!